zhan4429/guides/README.md

 ## Local Development Builds

-Local development builds can either be triggered manually via tyhe `sphinx-build` command or automatically by using [`sphinx-autobuild`](https://github.com/executablebooks/sphinx-autobuild).
+Local development builds can either be triggered manually via the `sphinx-build` command or automatically by using [`sphinx-autobuild`](https://github.com/executablebooks/sphinx-autobuild).
 The latter continuously scans source files for changes and displays an up-to-date HTML preview using a local web server.
 Note that URLs relative to the content root will be broken in local builds.

 ### Automatic Build